Guide to Transgender and Gender Counseling Degrees and Schools

 UC Berkeley’s Department of Gender and Women’s Studies has rolled out a unique minor in lesbian, gay, bisexual, and transgender (LGBT) studies.
 Intertwining psychology, sociology, and anthropology, UC Berkeley’s LGBT studies minor explores the complex living history of the LGBTQ+ community to understand the lived experiences of LGBTQ+ people.

 While their coursework emphasizes same-sex relationships, it also delves into ethnicity, gender, and sexuality, alongside electives like gender, sexuality, and culture in the ancient world, language and gender, and special topics in psychology.
-This minor is an excellent addition for those who enroll in UC Berkley’s bachelor’s in psychology.
+This minor is an excellent addition for those who enroll in UC Berkeley’s bachelor’s in psychology.
 For additional resources, UC Berkeley is also home to the Gender Equity Resource Center (GenEQ).

 Graduate Degrees and Programs